TomasBoda/agent-lang/thesis.md

 However, by experimenting with various simulations and models, it has been proven that AgentLang is able to handle simple to mid-sized simulations and a few hundreds of agents without slowing down significantly, not affecting performance to a noticable degree.
 With more complex simulations and higher agent volumes, however, the delay in evaluation of each step rises, rendering the simulation slower than desired.

-#### 8.1.2 Language Constructs
+#### 7.1.2 Language Constructs

-Currently, AgentLang is in a limited state of development, providing only a limited set of built-in functions and language constructs.
-This is one one hand sufficient for simple simulations with a few tens to hundreds of agents and properties as well as non-complex semantic nature of the simulations.
-With more complex economical, sociological or organisational simulation needs, on the other hand, the core library of built-in functions as well as the limited number of language constructs would not suffice.
+Currently, AgentLang is in a limited state of development, providing only the necessary set of built-in function and language constructs.
+Although one of the primary goals of AgentLang is simplicity and ease of use, the core library is currently not entirely sufficient for semantically more complex economical, sociological or organisational simulation needs.
 For instance, AgentLang does not support the generation of new agents and the deletion of existing agents during the runtime of the simulation.
-Moreover, it does not support parameterised functions with multi-statement bodies for reusing code blocks of more complex and frequently used calculations.
-All these functionalities would be provide great improvenemts in making AgentLang more flexible and extensible.
+This would benefit the overall control over the simulations and provide the user with more flexibility.
+Moreover, AgentLang does not support parameterised functions with multi-statement bodies for reusing code blocks for more complex and frequently used calculations.
+Although this would introduce more complexity to the language, it would benefit the overall usability and extendability of the simulation models.

-In conclusion, the current state of AgentLang is suitable for simple simulations intended for visual use, such as the flocking simulation, the Convay's Game of Life or the analysis of spreading fire in a forest.
+In conclusion, the current state of AgentLang is suitable for simple simulations intended mainly for visual use, such as the flocking simulation, the Convay's Game of Life or the analysis of spreading fire in a forest.
 However, it is not suitable for simulations of more complex nature such as flows, organisations or economic markets depicted in the above chapters regarding the theoretical background behind agent-based modelling.

-### 8.2 Future Work
+### 7.2 Future Work
 This chapter describes the possible future improvements in AgentLang.

-#### 8.2.1 Performance Optimisations
+#### 7.2.1 Performance Optimisations
 As mentioned earlier, one of the biggest pitfalls of the current state of AgentLang is its performance.
 There are numerous ways how to optimize the runtime part of the interpreter, so that it could handle greater numbers of agents and more complex mathematical calculations.

-##### 8.2.1.1 Implementation in a Compiled Language
+##### 7.2.1.1 Implementation in a Compiled Language
 The first and most straightforward step to optimizing performance is choosing a compiled language for the interpreter's implementation.
 Compiled languages, when used correctly, tend to offer higher-performant programs.
 However, this is not the improvement compiled languages offer.
 Parallel evaluation of the simulation using a multi-threaded runtime module would speed the evaluation rapidly.
 Unfortunately, TypeScript does not provide true parallelism techniques.
 Although its web workers offer the illusion of parallelism by spawning new virtual Node.js instances, this technique has its pitfalls, both in implementation and performance.

-##### 8.2.1.2 Parallel Computing
+##### 7.2.1.2 Parallel Computing
 One of the most signigicant bottlenecks of the AgentLang's performance is the iterative evaluation of agent instances.
 The generation and evaluation of agents is implemented by a single `for` loop iterating through the number of agents defined in the source code.
 ```ts
 for (let i = 0; i < count.value; i++) {